revloc02/dndMarkdown/colver-5e-homebrew.md

 >   - **Suffer Damage:** +1 Exhaustion
 >   - **Suffer Crit Hit:** +2 Exhaustion
 >   - **Damage >= HP max:** instant death
-> - **Regain HP:** **Dying** removed (Exhaustion remains)
+> - **Regain HP:** **Dying** condition removed (Exhaustion remains)
 > - **Stabilized:** actions to stabilize **restore 1 HP**
-> - **First Aid:** Medicine check to stabilize any creature you can touch **DC = 10 + targets exhaustion level**
+> - **First Aid:** Medicine check to stabilize any creature you can touch **DC = 10 + target's exhaustion level**

 ### Zero Hit Points

-When a character drops to zero hit points the character **does not fall unconscious**, rather he gains the **Dying** condition, concentration is broken, and they gain 1 level of Exhaustion. **The character can still perform actions on their turn.** Note that the _Instant Death_ (PHB, p.
-197) rules still apply as per RAW when massive damage is taken.
+When a character drops to zero hit points, they **do not fall unconscious**.
+Instead, they gain the **Dying** condition, concentration is broken, and they gain 1 level of Exhaustion. **The character can still act on their turn.** Note that the *Instant Death* rule (PHB p.
+197) still applies when massive damage is taken.

 ### Dying Condition

-_The Dying condition indicates a character is on their way to death and allows multiple rounds to do something about it before they expire.
-By imposing Exhaustion, urgency is created without removing the characters ability to act.
-The closer a character gets to death (Exhaustion level 6) the longer it takes for him to recover from the shell shock of that situation—potentially multiple days to remove all levels of Exhaustion.
-These lingering effects (as per the Exhaustion levels) are realistic as the character has had a brush with death._
+*The Dying condition means a character is on their way to death — but there are still rounds left to do something about it.
+Exhaustion creates urgency without removing the character's ability to act.
+The closer a character gets to death (Exhaustion level 6), the longer recovery takes — potentially multiple days to shake off the physical and mental toll.
+These lingering effects are intentional: a brush with death leaves a mark.*

-**Dying** is a special condition that simply means a creature has 0 hit points and is not dead yet.
-A creature obtains the **Dying** condition immediately when they drop to 0 hit points and looses the condition as soon as they gain any hit points.
+**Dying** simply means a creature has 0 hit points and is not yet dead.
+A creature gains the **Dying** condition immediately upon dropping to 0 hit points, and loses it as soon as they regain any hit points.

-The **Dying** condition causes the creature to suffer **+1 Exhaustion** level 1) immediately, 2) at the end of their turn, 3) when they take damage.
+While **Dying**, a creature suffers **+1 Exhaustion** in three circumstances: 1) immediately upon gaining the condition, 2) at the end of each of their turns, and 3) whenever they take damage.

-**Dying** creatures are conscious.
-As such spells like _Sleep_ will still affect them.
+**Dying** creatures remain conscious.
+Spells like *Sleep* can still affect them.

-Exhaustion gained from **Dying** does not end when the **Dying** condition is lost unless the healing method specifically describes also removing levels of exhaustion.
-Exhaustion gained from **Dying** is like all other exhaustion.
-As per RAW if a creature gains the sixth level of exhaustion, it is dead.
-See _Exhaustion_ in _Conditions_ (PHB p.
-291) for complete information.
+Exhaustion gained from the **Dying** condition does not automatically end when the condition is removed — it persists like any other Exhaustion unless the healing method specifically removes it.
+If a creature reaches the sixth level of Exhaustion, it dies.
+See *Exhaustion* in *Conditions* (PHB p.
+291) for full details.

-#### Damage while Dying.
+#### Damage while Dying

-If you take any damage while you are **Dying**, you suffer **+1 Exhaustion** level.
-If you receive a critical hit, you suffer **+2 Exhaustion** levels.
-If the damage equals or exceeds your hit point maximum, you suffer instant death.
+Taking any damage while **Dying** causes **+1 Exhaustion**.
+A critical hit causes **+2 Exhaustion**.
+If the damage equals or exceeds your hit point maximum, you die instantly.

-#### Stabilizing a Dying Creature.
+#### Stabilizing a Dying Creature

-Effects that invoke the ***stabilize*** result on a **Dying** creature now do so by healing for one hit point.
-Stabilization via Medicine is possible (see [Medicine Skill](#dying-medicine-and-healer-medicine-skill)).
+Any effect that would normally *stabilize* a **Dying** creature instead restores 1 hit point.
+Stabilization through Medicine is also possible (see [Medicine Skill](#dying-medicine-and-healer-medicine-skill)).

 ### Optional Rules

-**Falling Prone Instead:** When the **Dying** condition imposes suffering **+1 Exhaustion** levels the player may choose that their character instead falls prone.
-This option is only available if the character has not already been prone this turn.
+**Falling Prone Instead:** When the **Dying** condition would impose **+1 Exhaustion**, the player may choose to have their character fall prone instead.
+This option is only available if the character hasn't already fallen prone this turn.

-**"Dying" Survivor Injury:** Creatures that have been stabilized from **Dying** have been at deaths door, which is a very traumatic situation.
-It may be appropriate to roll on the "Lingering Injuries Table" (DMG ch9) for the creature.
+**Survivor Injury:** A creature pulled back from the brink has been through something traumatic.
+It may be appropriate to roll on the Lingering Injuries Table (DMG ch.
+9) for any creature stabilized from the **Dying** condition.

 ### Note: Exhaustion Removal

-Levels of Exhaustion can be removed in the following ways:
+Exhaustion levels can be removed in the following ways:

-- Greater Restoration spell reduces the target's exhaustion level by one (RAW)
+- *Greater Restoration* reduces the target's exhaustion level by one (RAW)
-- Potion of Vitality: removes all exhaustion (RAW)
+- *Potion of Vitality* removes all exhaustion (RAW)
-- Finishing a long rest reduces a creature's exhaustion level by one, provided that the creature has also ingested some food and drink (RAW)
+- Finishing a long rest reduces exhaustion by one level, provided the creature has eaten and drunk (RAW)
-- You can use a Healer’s Kit and a Medicine check to remove an extra Exhaustion (see [Healer’s Kit](#dying-medicine-and-healer)) during a long rest (HBR)
+- A Healer's Kit and a Medicine check can remove an additional Exhaustion level during a long rest (see [Healer's Kit](#dying-medicine-and-healer)) (HBR)
-- You may spend Inspiration (see [Pool Inspiration](#pool-inspiration)) to reduce Exhaustion (HBR)
+- Spending Inspiration (see [Pool Inspiration](#pool-inspiration)) can reduce Exhaustion (HBR)

 <div class='descriptive'>

 ##### Exhaustion
-* 1 - Disadvantage on ability checks
+* 1 — Disadvantage on ability checks
-* 2 - Speed halved
+* 2 — Speed halved
-* 3 - Disadvantage on attack rolls and saving throws
+* 3 — Disadvantage on attack rolls and saving throws
-* 4 - Hit point maximum halved
+* 4 — Hit point maximum halved
-* 5 - Speed reduced to 0
+* 5 — Speed reduced to 0
-* 6 - Death
+* 6 — Death

 Reference (PHB p.
 291)

 </div>

+---

+### Example: Farideh at the Bridge of Ashford

+The battle at the Bridge of Ashford has gone badly.
+Farideh, a tiefling warlock, takes a devastating blow from a hill giant's club and drops to 0 HP.
+Under normal rules she'd crumple to the ground, her turn over, her fate in the dice's hands.
+Instead, she gains the **Dying** condition and 1 level of Exhaustion — and she is still standing.

+On her turn, battered and bleeding, Farideh uses her action to hurl an *Eldritch Blast* at the giant, buying her allies precious seconds.
+But the cost is steep: at the end of her turn, she suffers another level of Exhaustion — now at 2, her speed is halved.
+The giant swings again and connects, pushing her to Exhaustion 3.
+Her attack rolls are now at Disadvantage.
+She is fading fast.

+Sensing the urgency, her companion Tam rushes to her side and uses his action to cast *Cure Wounds*, restoring 7 HP.
+The **Dying** condition is immediately removed.
+Farideh is back — bruised, exhausted, moving at half speed, and attacking with Disadvantage — but she is back.
+The Exhaustion won't vanish with a night's rest; the toll of nearly dying lingers.
+But she is alive, and the bridge still needs defending.